learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 ## Summary
 In this lesson, we looked at a collaborative filtering approach using Singular Value Decomposition.
 We looked at how a recommendation problem can be translated into a matrix decomposition problem and solved by reducing the number of dimensions, calculating stretching factors.
-Next we shall see how to develop a recommendation system from real world data.
+Next, we will see how to develop a recommendation system from real-world data.